 - Schools may not accept a replacement check for a returned check, the writer of the check(s) must work directly with Advantage Collections.

 - Pay dates are the 5th and 20th of each month.
 If the 5th or 20th falls on a weekend, staff are paid the Friday before.

 - Paychecks are directly deposited at the financial institution of your choice.
 Please use the payroll direct deposit request form (Forms A-Z) to designate where you want your paycheck deposited.

 - New employees’ first check will be a live check.
-Payroll will send an access key and directions for myView with the first check.
 With any changes to your direct deposit, you will have a live check for the next pay period.

-Use the W-4 Form IRS form to make changes to your payroll withholding.
+Use the IRS W-4 and MN W-4 form to make changes to your payroll withholding.